morhilai/ravendb-jvm-tutorials/README.md

 * Stores data in JSON-like documents that can have various structures
 * Uses dynamic schemas, which means that we can create records without predefining anything
 * The structure of a record can be changed simply by adding new fields or deleting existing ones
-* Dynamically generated indexes to facilitate fast data retrieval
+* Dynamically generates indexes to facilitate fast data retrieval
 * Map/Reduce to process large sets of documents
 * On top of this RavenDB is easy to administer and deploy